-CBHD invites undergraduate and graduate students in any field to submit papers that address questions associated with our conference theme—The Future of Health: Faith, Ethics, and our MedTech World—or that engage more broadly with other foundational and emerging bioethical issues raised at the intersections of medicine, science, technology, and our common humanity.
+CBHD invites undergraduate and graduate students in any field to submit papers that address questions associated with our conference theme—Living in the Biotech Century: The First 25 Years—or that engage more broadly with other foundational and emerging bioethical issues raised at the intersections of medicine, science, technology, and our common humanity.
 For more information, see the Submission Guidelines below.

 The Center for Bioethics & Human Dignity